W. Walter Menninger: Other affiliations and awards

 Menninger was the editor of Psychiatry Digest for several years in the 1970s.
 He authored close to 1,000 articles in a national newspaper column known as In-Sights in the 1970s and 1980s.
 He served as editor of the Bulletin of the Menninger Clinic for more than ten years until 2014.
 He has specific interests in psychoanalysis, forensic psychiatry and administrative psychiatry.
 He was called as an expert witness at the competency hearing of Sara Jane Moore.

-He served on the U.S. National Commission on the Causes and Prevention of Violence and was a consultant to the Federal Bureau of Prisons.
+Menninger served on the U.S. National Commission on the Causes and Prevention of Violence and was a consultant to the Federal Bureau of Prisons.
 He was a member of the board of trustees of the National Committee for the Prevention of Child Abuse (now PCA America).
 He is on the board of directors for the Police Foundation, a nonprofit organization that works to enhance policing techniques.
 In 1982, he testified before the Kansas legislature in support of the establishment of the guilty but mentally ill legal verdict.

 Menninger is president of the Tower Mental Health Foundation, which assists mental health organizations in Kansas.
+He was also a member of the Boy Scouts of America National Health and Safety Committee.
+He served on the BSA Executive Board and is a recipient of the Distinguished Eagle Scout Award and the BSA Silver Buffalo Award.